Tamed loops: A way to obtain finite loop results without UV divergences: Conclusion and Discussion

 \section{Conclusion and Discussion}

 The UV divergences of loops with finite physical results obtained via $\infty - \infty$ indicate that transition amplitudes directly obtained are not always well-defined, as pointed out by Dirac \cite{DiracTheEO} and Feynman \cite{Feynman:1986er}.
 If we go forward, the transition amplitude directly obtained by Feynman rules is taken as physical input, and the physical result is taken as physical output.
 Thus, the physical output depends on the physical input, but not directly equals to the physical input.
-In this paper, a presumption of the physical contributions of loops from UV regions being insignificant is proposed.
-With this presumption, we find that the physical output can be described by Eq. (\ref{new-pro}) with a method of UV-free scheme, i.e. loop results are obtained without UV divergences, and there is a freedom of $\xi$ in propagators with the same physical output.
-When performing changes on a gauge field propagator, the gauge invariance can be considered as the physical input required, or being formally restored after taking the antiderivative with respect to the parameter $\xi$.
-In this scheme, the $\gamma^5$ matrix remains the original form.
+In this paper, a presumption of the physical contributions of loops from UV regions being insignificant is proposed, and we find that the physical output can be described by Eq. (\ref{new-pro}) with a method of UV-free scheme, i.e. loop results can be obtained without UV divergences.
+When performing $\xi$ changes on a gauge field propagator, the gauge invariance can be considered as the physical input required, or being formally restored after taking the antiderivative with respect to $\xi$.
 The UV-free scheme takes a route of analytic continuation between the physical input and output:

+This method is effective for both trivial cases (tree level and originally finite loops) and UV-divergent cases (loops with logarithmic and power-law divergences), which indicates that the new method has a logical consistency in describing the transition amplitude.

-To the open question of the hierarchy problem of Higgs mass with power-law divergences, in UV-free scheme, loop corrections to Higgs mass are not very large, and a 125 GeV Higgs can be obtained without fine-tuning, i.e. an interpretation within SM.
-Moreover, if SM is considered as an effective field theory at low energy scale, loop corrections from very high energy scale (e.g. the Planck scale) are insignificant in low-energy processes, with possible new physics in the UV regions being free.
-Besides its applications in SM, it may also be capable to describe loops of the non-renormalizable field of Einstein gravity (see the companion article \cite{Jia:2024lyy}).
+To the open question of the hierarchy problem of Higgs mass with power-law divergences, in the UV-free scheme, loop corrections to Higgs mass are not very large, and a 125 GeV Higgs can be obtained without fine-tuning, i.e. an interpretation within SM.
+Moreover, if SM is considered as an effective field theory at low energy scale, loop corrections in low-energy processes are insensitive to the contributions of loop momenta from very high energy scale (e.g. the Planck scale), with possible new physics in the UV regions being free.
+This is the locality of loop corrections in the low-energy region.
+Besides the applications in SM, the method may also be capable to describe loops of the non-renormalizable field of Einstein gravity (see the companion article \cite{Jia:2024lyy}).
 Now, a method of UV-free scheme has been preliminarily introduced on loops, and we hope it is the beginning of a new method and look forward to more explorations.

 \acknowledgments

 The author thanks Yan-Qing Ma for helpful discussions.
 This work was partly supported by the open project of the theoretical physics academic exchange platform of Chongqing University.